NOTE: Sloth is under revision and will return in the near future.

-As part of our efforts to reach out to students with an interest in human-animal studies, the ASI has created this journal for undergraduate students to publish their papers, book and film reviews, and other work.
+As part of our efforts to reach out to students with an interest in human-animal studies, ASI created a journal for undergraduate students to publish their papers, book and film reviews, and other academic and artistic work.

 Sloth is a refereed and selective journal.
 All articles submitted to Sloth pass through a four-stage peer review and revision process: (1) the article is initially reviewed by either the humanities or social science editor of Sloth; (2) if it is judged to be potentially publishable, then the article is sent to two reviewers; (3) if the outside reviews are positive, the student author will be asked to revise the article for publication; (4) the article will go through a final copy editing stage, if needed.